 For this backup restoration procedure, we assume that the database backup is readily available and the file location is known.
 We also have permissions to access the file/directory

 Steps to restore database backup by using SQL Server Management Studio in SQL Server 2012

 Step 1: Start your SQL Server Management Studio and connect to the SQL instance you will be restoring the backup:

-Step 2: Right click databases under object explorer and select “Restore Database…” to open the dialog box.
+Step 2: Right click databases under object explorer and select “Restore Database…” to open the

 Step 3: Verify under the source option if the correct source database is selected.
 You can click the dropdown list to select the specific database.
 You also need to specify the destination database for this restore.